 Object-recognition in images using multiple templates

-Multi-Template-Matching is a package to perform object-recognition in images using one or several smaller template images.
+Multi-Template-Matching is a python package to perform object-recognition in images using one or several smaller template images.

 The main function

 MTM.matchTemplates returns the best predicted locations provided either a score_threshold and/or the expected number of objects in the image.

 The branch opencl contains some test using the UMat object to run on GPU, but it is actually slow, which can be expected for small dataset as the transfer of the data between the CPU and GPU is slow.

 - 03/03/2023 : Version 1.6.4 contributed by @bartleboeuf comes with speed enhancement thanks to parallelizing of the individual template searches.
 Thanks for this first PR !!

 - 10/11/2021 : You might be interested to test the newer python implementation which is more object-oriented and only relying on scikit-image and shapely.* https://github.com/multi-template-matching/mtm-python-oop

 Example jupyter notebooks can be downloaded from the tutorial folder of the github repository and executed in the newly configured python environement.